What Dogs Endure for the Deadly Iditarod Will Leave You Outraged

 Dogs Deserve Far Better Than a Lifetime of Isolation, Cruelty, Suffering, and Death on the Iditarod Trail

-Urge Blood Bank of Alaska to stop sponsoring the Iditarod.
-Once you take action, another alert targeting a different company affiliated with the deadly race will appear.
-Each time you click the “Send Message” button, another company sponsoring cruelty to dogs will get a letter from you asking it to stop.
+Urge the Blood Bank of Alaska to stop sponsoring the Iditarod.
+Once you take action, an alert targeting a different company affiliated with the deadly race will appear.
+Each time you click the “Send Message” button, another company sponsoring cruelty to dogs will get a letter from you asking it to end its support.

 1 of 11